-EDRD 420.
+EDRD 430.
 Reading in the Secondary School.
 (3).
 Suggested for English majors, undergraduates preparing to be secondary content area teachers, and graduate students with no background in reading instruction.
 Course content: Reading theory, concept of reading level, reading as skills development, detection of individual differences in reading ability, scope and sequence of skills development, reinforcement of reading skills.

 EDRD 422.
 Individual Studies.
 (Maximum 4).
 Qualified undergraduate students outline and spend a minimum of 25 clock hours per quarter hour on a problem.
 A copy of a well-written paper must be filed with the instructor before credit is given.
+Not for General Education credit.